 The Saint Constantine School may utilize some testing procedures to help ensure the proper placement of a student in classes, but for the majority of new incoming students we do not.
 We prefer assessing a student's past history and performance and talking to them and their parents personally as a means to assist their families in selecting the right course of study.
 If a family wants to petition for a student to skip a grade level, or begin PreK or Kindergarten early, they will need to schedule an assessment appointment with the appropriate dean.
-The Dean of Lower School is Sarah Fraps (sfraps@saintconstantine.org); The Dean of Middle and Upper School is Nick Dalbey (ndalbey@saintconstantine.org).
+For grades PK-3 through Kindergarten, please contact the Dean of Early Childhood.
+For grades 1-5, please contact the Dean of Lower School.
+For grades 6-12, please contact the Dean of Middle and Upper School.